sebastienrousseau/crypto-service/README.md

 ### From NPM or YARN

-To install the Password Generator Tool, use either npm or yarn as follows:
+To install the Crypto Service Tool, use either npm or yarn as follows:

 -   `npm i @sebastienrousseau/crypto-service`
 -   `yarn add @sebastienrousseau/crypto-service`